abdullahsiddiqui9999/search-engine-medtryck-assignment/README.md

   - Handles the location searching request coming from the react frontend.
   - Communicates with the elastic search server.
 It creates, updates and deletes the indexes on elastic search server.
 - **Elastic Search Server.** This service holds the inverted index to perform full-text search on Locations.
 It run on `localhost:9200`.
+  - It keeps an inverted index on `Location.title`.
+  - It does "term-level query" and uses `BM25` similarity algorthim to rank the retrieved results. `BM25` uses `TF/IDF` algo underneath and is suited for smaller fields like `Location.title`.
+More about it on https://www.elastic.co/guide/en/elasticsearch/reference/7.17/index-modules-similarity.html#bm25

 ## Developed in Environment
 - Node v19.2.0